Shelf materials explained

 - A heavy load is considers to be large hardcover books, large plants etc.

 The actual classification of an intended load must be 'common-sense', if in doubt, build stronger and remember what a shelf was originally designed for before suddenly putting a heavy item on a shelf previously used for light objects.

 The overhangs at each end beyond the brackets should always be kept to a minimum, generally no greater than 20% of the distance between the support brackets.

-Solid timber - solid wood is strong and available in a variety of planed widths to suit most shelving needs - where the required width cannot be obtained, tongued and grooved board can be used to avoid the separate planks from warping open - alternatively the separate planks could be joined using dowels or other means.
+Solid wood is strong and available in a variety of planed widths to suit most shelving needs - where the required width cannot be obtained, tongued and grooved board can be used to avoid the separate planks from warping open - alternatively the separate planks could be joined using dowels or other means.

 Timber is easy to work and can be finished using polishes, varnish or paint.

 The thickness required to avoid sagging will depend upon the weight being placed on the shelf and also the distance between the supports.
 Use 18mm thick timber as a minimum and support the shelf at no greater than 700mm centres or 25mm timber with supports no greater than 900mm.

 Slatted timber - an alternative for wide shelves is to make a slatted shelf using a number of strips of timber fixed to battens underneath - the under battens then being secured to the support brackets.

 Edge laminated softwood board (pine board etc) - made up of strips of softwood (typically 25 to 100mm wide) glued edge to edge to achieve finished boards upto 600mm wide.

 This is typically as strong as solid timber and often looks as good except at very close up - some boards may be found to incorporate a lot of filler to build the surface up to a smooth finish, this can have a detrimental affect on clear finishes.